Identification of plasma modes in Galactic turbulence with synchrotron polarization: Results

-The application of SPA on the synchrotron polarization data from the Galactic medium provides the first diagnosis for an in-depth understanding of the plasma modes composition in the Galaxy, opening up a new avenue of connecting plasma physics with macro astrophysical phenomena.
-Moreover, the observational confirmation of the presence of magneto-sonic turbulence in the Galaxy has far reaching consequences for not only cosmic rays and star formation, but also the fundamental understanding of the driving mechanism of turbulence.
+The application of SPA on the synchrotron polarization data from the Galactic medium has for the first time revealed that interstellar turbulence is magnetohydrodynamic with different plasma modes composition, pinpointing the necessity to account for the plasma properties of MHD turbulence, which is neither hydrodynamic nor purely Alfv\'enic, but depends on local physical conditions, particularly the driving process.
+This study opens up a new avenue of connecting plasma physics with macroscopic astrophysical phenomena.
+Moreover, the observation of plasma modes composition in the Galaxy has far reaching consequences on not only CRs and star formation, but also the fundamental understanding of the driving mechanism of turbulence.
 Further investigation of the statistical properties of the signatures in SPA will allow robust estimates of magnetic field direction and strength, Alfv\'enic and sonic Mach numbers and the energy injection scale of turbulence.
-A highly promising research field is foreseen to unroll with ample results anticipated from the high resolution synchrotron polarization data analysis and multiple wavelength comparison, that will shed light on the role of turbulence in various physical processes.
+A highly promising research field is foreseen to unroll with ample results anticipated from the advanced analysis of high resolution synchrotron polarization data and multiple wavelength comparison, that will shed light on the role of turbulence in various physical processes.